pgRouting/pgrouting/src/common/doc/functions/node_network.rst

 :ref:`topology` for an overview of a topology for routing algorithms.
 :ref:`pgr_analyze_oneway` to analyze directionality of the edges.
 :ref: `pgr_create_topology`  to create a topology based on the geometry.
-:ref: `pgr_analyzei_graph` to analyze the edges and vertices of the edge table.
+:ref: `pgr_analyze_graph` to analyze the edges and vertices of the edge table.